EliasNoorzad/temporal-reasoning-TISER/README.md

-# TISER Reproduction with Qwen2.5-3B-Instruct
+# Adaptive Routing for TISER-Based Temporal
+Question Answering

 This repository reproduces the TISER temporal reasoning workflow using `Qwen/Qwen2.5-3B-Instruct` as the base model and LoRA supervised fine-tuning on